Together we can make a difference

 Refugee Care Collective

-Through direct partnership with resettlement agencies and non-profits, Refugee Care Collective is committed to providing care for all refugees in Portland (those already resettled and those yet to arrive.
-If empathy makes us human and solidarity makes us strong, than we really can bring hope to our new guests.
+Through direct partnership with resettlement agencies and non-profits, Refugee Care Collective is committed to providing care for all refugees in Portland (those already resettled and those yet to arrive).
 Join us as we replace violence with peace, impossibility with hope, and fear with love.

 The Pixie Project

 The Pixie Project is an animal adoption center and non-profit pet supply store.
 100% of profits generated by the sale of their healthy pet products are dedicated to animal rescue, adoption and low-income spay and neuter services.

 Willamette Riverkeeper’s sole mission is to protect and restore the Willamette River.
 We believe that a river with good water quality and abundant natural habitat, safe for fishing and swimming is a basic public right.
 The Willamette River belongs to all of us and should be protected as such.